Republic of Guinea Armed Forces: History

-Upon independence in 1958, France cut all ties and immediately began to repatriate Guinean soldiers serving in the French Army.
-Of the about 22,000 Guinean soldiers in French service, about 10,000 decided to remain with France.
-The other 12,000 were demobilised and returned to Guinea.
-The new armed forces were formed by incorporating some of the former French soldiers, after a careful screening process to determine political reliability, with members of the former territorial Gendarmie to form the People's Army of Guinea (L'Armee Populaire de Guinee).
+Up to 41,000 Guineans may have been recruited into French forces between 1950 and 1957, many serving in Vietnam.
+At independence, the 12,630 Guinean soldiers serving in the French military were given the option to stay on or return to Guinea.
+Most decided to return home.
+The new armed forces were formed by incorporating some of the former French soldiers, after a careful screening process to determine political reliability, with members of the former territorial Gendarmerie to form the People's Army of Guinea (L'Armee Populaire de Guinee).
 By the end of January 1959 the new army had reached a strength of around 2,000 officers and soldiers.
+In 1966 the IISS estimated that the army had reached a strength of about 4,800, equipped with Soviet, Czech, and Chinese weaponry.
+Soviet armoured personnel carriers and 105-mm and 155-mm artillery had arrived.

-In February 1969, the Guinean government moved against the armed forces after alleging that a plot centred in Labé, the centre of the Fula (Peul; Fulɓe) homeland was planning to assassinate Toure and seize power, or, failing that, force the secession of Middle Guinea.
+In February 1969, the Guinean government moved against the armed forces after alleging that a plot centred in Labé, the centre of the Fula (Peul; Fulɓe) homeland was planning to assassinate then-president Ahmed Sékou Touré and seize power, or, failing that, force the secession of Middle Guinea.
 This followed military dissatisfaction over the creation of a PDG control element in each army unit.
 Later the alleged Fula connection was dropped, the accusations widened to other groups, and over 1,000 Guineans arrested.
 After the plot, the army was regarded by the government as a centre of potential subversion, and the militia was developed as a counterforce to any military threat to the government.

 The army resisted the Portuguese invasion of Guinea in November 1970.
 Purges that followed the 1970 invasion decimated the upper ranks of the army, with eight officers sentenced to death and 900 officers and men who had reached a certain age retired from active duty.
 General Noumandian Keita, chief of the Combined Arms General Staff, was convicted and replaced by the army's chief of staff, Namory Kieta, who was promoted to general.